 People with burning scalp syndrome won’t have any flakiness or rashes on the skin of their scalp.
 However, they will experience a stinging/burning sensation along with itchiness, discomfort, and pain.
-According to one study, 34% of the female patients who had hair loss also reported feeling symptoms of trichodynia.
+According to one study published in the Journal of Dermatology, 34% of the female patients who had hair loss also reported feeling symptoms of trichodynia.

 Psychiatric Disorder & Scalp Dysesthesia

 The increase in expression of the substance P is also linked with psychiatric disorders.
 This substance P may be responsible for the symptoms of trichodynia in the skin of the head and hair follicles.